Built for the phone industry

 Backed by Canonical

 Canonical is the global software vendor that provides commercial and design support to the Ubuntu project.
-Today, our hardware enablement team supports the pre-installation of Ubuntu on millions of new PCs shipped worldwide, annually.
+Today, our hardware enablement team supports the pre-installation of Ubuntu on more than 10% of all new PCs shipped,worldwide.

 Thanks to Canonical’s relationships with its OEM partners, Ubuntu has an enormous retail presence in key emerging economies, with branded merchandising and trained retail staff in over 1,000 stores.